INSIDE: Roam the Gnome’s Guide to the Best Travel Luggage for Family Travel.

 The extendable handle needs to extend and retract smoothly.

 It needs to lock in place at one or two heights, and these heights should be comfortable for you to pull along without having the suitcase bump into you every few steps.

 Check the zips on the outside of the case, and also the ones on the inside.
 Zips that stick are useless.

-I lock all my zip handles on both my carry on and check in luggage) with a standalone separate TSA lock.
+I lock all my zip handles together (on both my carry on and check in luggage) with a standalone separate TSA lock.
 I don’t use the TSA lock on the suitcase itself.